charitable-choice/landing-pad/README.md

 ## Getting started

+You can use Docker to run a local instance of the site after restoring it from a backup.

 1. Restore a backup of the website
   1. Run `docker compose up`
       * Starts the Docker containers